 UI/UX case study of a landing page optimized for conversions

 With so much competition in the market, For Crew Only was getting behind in their look and feel.
-This was affecting their lead acquisition, as 97% of the users that visited the website were leaving within the first 10 secs.
+This was affecting their lead acquisition, as 97% of the users that visited the website left within the first 10 seconds.

 1. Redesign the website in a way that represents the company's culture.

 2. Make the user experience more aesthetically pleasing.